 Conditions of employment

 The salary, based on the Marie Curie Program regulations, is competitive and consists of a living and mobility allowance and a possible family allowance.
 In addition, you might be eligible to the 30%-tax-ruling in the Netherlands (entailing that 30% of your salary might be tax-free).

-If desired, this position can be equivalent to a PhD-student position, with the possibility to be awarded a doctoral degree at Radboud University Nijmegen, the Netherlands.
+If desired, this position is equivalent to a PhD-student position, with the possibility to be awarded a doctoral degree at Radboud University Nijmegen, the Netherlands.

 Artinis Medical Systems is an innovative Dutch company active in the field of medical research and quality assurance, and developments in the field of near-infrared spectroscopy (NIRS) devices.
 In this project, Artinis Medical Systems will provide unique expertise in the application of (functional) NIRS to image brain activation.
 Their fNIRS devices can be used to monitor oxygen supply and consumption non-invasively in living tissue (both brain and muscle).
 Artinis Medical Systems is the only European company that has succeeded in producing high quality and versatile fNIRS devices with the potential to revolutionize peripheral brain imaging.
-These devices complement fMRI studies but free the researcher from the confines of a scanner, allowing imaging studies in restricted environments, such as neonatal care units.
-You will be supervised by one of the CEO's of the company, Dr. Willy Colier, and the project leader Dr. Jörn M. Horschig.
-The project will be in close collaboration with Prof. Sabine Hunnius and Dr. Robert Oostenveld from Donders Institute for Brain, Cognition and Behaviour, Nijmegen.
-If pursuing a Ph.D. degree, the degree will be awarded by the Radboud University Nijmegen, Netherlands.
+These devices complement fMRI studies but free the researcher from the confines of a scanner, allowing imaging studies in mobile environments, such as in mixed reality settings.
+You will be supervised by one of the CEO of the company, Dr. Willy Colier, and the project leader Dr. Jörn M. Horschig.
+The project will be in close collaboration with Prof. Marcel van Gerven from Donders Institute for Brain, Cognition, and Behaviour, Nijmegen.
+If pursuing a PhD degree, the degree will be awarded by the Radboud University Nijmegen, Netherlands.